zoeskan/MCB185/course/unit5-words.md

 3. Create parallel lists and use `str.find()` for indexing
 4. Use `str.count()` on each nucleotide

-Strategy 4 appeared to be tidy and efficient, but suffered from one problem: what happens when there are unexpected letters in the sequence?
-They won't be counted at all.

-The better way is to use a dictionary.
+Another way to count letters is with a dictionary.
 The strategy is identical to the gff counting strategy.

 ```python
 count = {}